nsnyder/setting-up-my-computer/Mac/GettingStarted.md

 Menlo for Powerline is necessary to get all the desired affects when running [Powerline](Programming.md#powerline) in the terminal.
 Get it [here](https://github.com/abertsch/Menlo-for-Powerline).

+## Karabiner Elements

+Install Karabiner-Elements with:

+`brew cask install karabiner-elements`

+Add the `karabiner.json` from this file to `~/.config/karabiner`, and you're good to go!